IA-Fuad/ContactManagementAPI/README.md

 - Example unit tests are provided for key functionalities.
 - API can be manually tested using **Swagger**. (path: {root-url}/swagger/).
+- When testing on Swagger, use the `api/auth/login` endpoint to get JWT token and use it to authorize.
+Each endpoint describes what they do and which authorization role is required.
+For example, to create a contact, first use the login endpoint to get a JWT token for `admin` using the username: `admin` and password: `password`.
+In response, it will return a token.
+Click on `Authorize` button at the top and copy and paste the token to authorize.

 ## Architecture